Uniform Inference for Group-Time Conditional Average Treatment Effects Given a Continuous Covariate

 - bstrap

-Boolean for whether or not to perform the multiplier bootstrap inference.
+Boolean for whether or not to perform weighted bootstrapping.
 Default is `TRUE`.
 If bstrap is `FALSE`, only the analytical critical value is used.

 - biters

-The number of bootstrap iterations to use.
-Default is 1000, which is only applicable if bstrap is `TRUE`.
+The number of bootstrap iterations.
+This parameter is only applicable if bstrap is `TRUE`.
+Default is 1000.

 - porder